-What do you mean by counter credit?
+What is counter credit?

 Saw a transaction labeled as “counter credit” while reviewing your bank statement?